Ethereum (ETH) Price Prediction & Forecast for 2025

 - Simplified token development and implementation: Ethereum has made it much easier to create your own token thanks to standards such as ERC-20 and ERC-721.
 This has made launching new cryptocurrencies and projects more accessible.

-- Creating a DeFi (Decentralized Finance) ecosystem:Completing a financial ecosystem where users can access credit, loans, staking and other services without traditional banks is one of Ethereum's main goals.
+- Creating a DeFi (Decentralized Finance) ecosystema financial ecosystem where users can access credit, loans, staking and other services without traditional banks is one of Ethereum’s main goals.

-- Accessibility:The developers of Ethereum sought to make the blockchain accessible to everyone regardless of geography, income level or political situation, giving millions of people a chance to take advantage of innovative technology and financial tools.
+- Accessibilitydevelopers of Ethereum sought to make the blockchain accessible to everyone regardless of geography, income level or political situation, giving millions of people a chance to take advantage of innovative technology and financial tools.

 Problems solved by Ethereum: